geetxnshgoyal/Instagram-CLI-python/README.md

 - This tool may not work with Python 3.14 or newer due to package compatibility.
 Use Python 3.11 for best results.

 ## Security
-- Your session is saved locally in `session.json` for convenience.
-Delete this file to logout.
 - Passwords are never stored or displayed.
+- No session data is saved locally; you must log in each time you run the CLI.

 ## License
 MIT